 In today's classrooms, there are often great readers who are below average writers.
 So much time and energy is spent in classrooms getting students to read on grade level that little time is left to focus on writing skills.
 To help teachers include more writing in their daily literacy instruction, each section of this guide has a literature-based reader response prompt.
 Each of the three genres of writing is used in the reader responses within this guide: narrative, informative/explanatory, and opinion.
 Before students write, you may want to allow them time to draw pictures related to the topic.
-Book-themed writing paper is provided on page 69 if your students need more space to write.

-Guided close Reading
+Guided Close Reading

 Within each section of this guide, it is suggested that you closely reread a portion of the text with your students.
-The sections to be reread are described by location within the story since there are no page numbers in these books.
+Page numbers are given, but since some versions of the books may have different page numbers, the sections to be reread are described by location as well.
 After rereading the section, there are a few text-dependent questions to be answered by students.